 /), and the protocol version (

 HTTP/1.1).
 This is an example of a GET request.
 Each line after the first line is a request header.
 In this example, there are two headers, the DNT header and the Host header.
-There are many HTTP headers defined in the HTTP spec which are used to convey various pieces of information, but we will only be covering a couple of them through this lab.
+There are many HTTP headers defined in the HTTP spec which are used to convey various pieces of information, but we will only be covering a couple of them through this chapter.

 Here is another HTTP request: